Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 West Point Veterinary Clinic: Tel - 845-938-3817

 If you plan to board your pet at your destination point, reservations are also necessary, especially during the heavy travel periods of holidays and summers.
 Try to obtain a reliable recommendation for a boarding kennel.
-Many boarding facilities will require proof of current vaccination and a current bordetella vaccination for dogs within the last 6 months.
+Most boarding facilities require proof of current vaccination.
+Dogs: Rabies, Distemper and Bortadella (kennel cough).
+Cats: Rabies and Distemper.
 Some may even require the canine influenza vaccine (this is a different virus from parainfluenza that is commonly part of a 4 way vaccination dogs receive) Plan accordingly and if boarding may be an option, have your pet vaccinated prior to leaving your point of origin so the vaccine has had at least 7 days to develop an immune response.

 The Veterinary Treatment Facility is located at Building 630, Hodges Place.
 Call 845-938-3817 or DSN 688-3817 or email: westpoint.vtf@outlook.com for more information.